springernature/frontend-playbook/javascript/house-style.md

 #### JS Doc

-Although your JavaScript code should be self-documenting, it is highly recommended to document your JavasScript application or library using the Standardised [JS Doc](https://jsdoc.app/) format.
+Although your JavaScript code should be self-documenting, we highly recommend that you to document your JavasScript application or library using the Standardised [JS Doc](https://jsdoc.app/) format.

 This format is leveraged by the Language Server Protocol (LSP), which is supported in numerous editors and Integrated Development Environments (IDE) nowadays.
 Thanks to LSP you get short lines of documentation right from the invocation context.
-This helps you code quickly, while avoid obvious errors.
+This helps you code quickly, while avoiding obvious errors.

 For functions for instance, you get:
 - What it is intended to do